IDEA-XL/PRESTO/README.md

 ## Dataset Preparation

 The `scripts/build_dataset` directory contains scripts for preparing datasets for different tasks.
-Follow the instructions within each task-specific directory to prepare the datasets.
+To prepare the datasets, follow the instructions within each task-specific directory.

 - NOTE: Huggingface Dataset under preparation.
 Once the dataset is ready, we will sync the readme.